excerpt from the book :

 was not allowed to enter the promised land

-Moses had led the children of Israel out of Egyptian captivity and through the desert for forty years to guide them to the land east of the Jordan, which God had once promised to the fathers and their descendants.
+Moses had led the children of Israel out of Egyptian captivity and through the desert for forty years to guide them to the land west of the Jordan, which God had once promised to the fathers and their descendants.

 I have let you see it with your eyes, but you shall not go over there.
 5 Moses 34,4

 There were allegations against Moses, whereupon he and his brother Aharon visited the tabernacle to ask for God's help.
-God told him to take a staff and to gather the congregation.
-In front of their eyes he should tell to a rock to let water flow:
+God told Moses to take a staff and to gather the congregation.
+In front of their eyes he should speak to a rock to let water flow: